ovainola/ovainola.github.com/_posts/2017-1-2-machine_learning_linear_regression.markdown

 ![png](/images/machine_learning_linear_regression_files/machine_learning_linear_regression_9_0.png)

 In the plot above is demonstrated how cost function behaves with various $$\theta$$ values.
 It can be seen that the best fit is achieved, when $$\theta = 2.5$$.
 In the plot I've only added one point pair $$(x, y) = (2, 5)$$.
 But this is example is too easy!
 What about the sum function and vector notations inside cost function?
 If you have multiple points, which you would like to fit, you'll calculate cost for each $$(x,y)$$ pair and sum all the costs, which will give you the total fit of your function.
 If all the points reside on a straight line, your best fit has a total cost of 0 and if your points have little variance, your total cost is something above 0.
-Final piece in our buzzle is to create a function, which will find the minimum value for our cost function.
+Final piece in our puzzle is to create a function, which will find the minimum value for our cost function.
 If you've been at a math class, you've might hear that minimum value for the function can be found, where the derivative is zero (and now that we have quite easy cost function, which happens to be a convex function, the minimum value is the global minimum).
 For this task, there are again couple of choices (list of python minimizer can be found f.ex. [here](https://docs.scipy.org/doc/scipy/reference/optimize.html)) but we'll are so hard core, we'll implement [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) algorithm ourselves (it's one of the most simplest algorithms for optimization problems and we'll use it also in the neural network post).

 ### Gradient descent